-All students are expected to take the exams at the time and place communicated by the instructor.
-Makeup exams will not be considered except for an excused absence, per UF policy noted above.
+All students are expected to submit exams by the time communicated by the instructor.
+Make-up exams will not be considered except for an excused absence, per UF policy noted above.
 Students should contact the instructor as early as possible regarding a potential make-up exam.